Photography - Mission, Vision, Values

 As in all forms of communication, the study of photography requires that students synthesize analytical and creative capacities and apply them to the critical interpretation and creative production of meaning.
 Mastery in photography requires an understanding of the visual language of the medium, the acquisition of technique, and a disposition of intellectual curiosity.

-The Photography program, in supporting the mission of the School of Communications and the University, develops liberally-educated professional image-makers and media scholars through student-centered inquiry and practice in visual communication and the history, theory, criticism, and production of photographic images using state of the art methods, tools, and facilities.
+The Photography program, in supporting the mission of the Department of Visual and Media Arts, and the University, develops liberally-educated professional image-makers and media scholars through student-centered inquiry and practice in visual communication and the history, theory, criticism, and production of photographic images using state of the art methods, tools, and facilities.

 The Photography program at Grand Valley will continue to develop as the regional center of respected photographic and visual communication studies that promotes professional versatility, critical awareness, and life-long learning.
 The Photography program will contribute to the profession and the vitality of the community, as demonstrated through student achievement and placement, faculty development and creative activity, and participation in the regional culture and society.